hmolavi/ultimate-gym-bro/README.md

 ``` bash
 deploy.py
 ```
+Click on the steamship link and create your account.
+Create an instance of the module, you will be redirected to a new page where you can either chat there or connect to a Telegram bot which require seperate instructions.
 ## Running on Localhost
 Initially you need to setup a Python virtual environment.
 You can do so by running the following:
 ```bash